How to Pack for a Day Hike: Packing List & Tips (2026)

 Check Price on Amazon

 You need to keep your gear dry and functioning.
-Both of these are lightweight and do not take a lot of space, however, they can be very useful if the weather turns wet.
-Dry bags or sacks are versatile and can be used for storing food, electronics, extra clothing, etc.
+Both of these are lightweight and compact; however, they can be very useful if the weather turns wet.
+Dry bags or sacks are versatile and can be used for storing food, electronics, extra clothing, and more.

 #3 Food (lunch plus snacks)